 - any time they feel or look dirty.

 It seems simple and obvious that it’s important, but according to the American Society of Microbiology, 96 percent of people say that they wash their hands after using a public restroom, but during observations conducted as part of a study, only 93 percent of females and 77 percent of males actually do.

 Fifty percent of young people in middle and high school wash their hands, and of these, only 33 percent of females and eight percent of males use soap.
 That makes it even more important to wash hands since so many of the same people are touching door handles, tabletops, computer keyboards and so many other things every day.

-- Show the video Put Your Hands Together by the Centers for Disease Control and Prevention.
-(The video is 3 minutes and 40 seconds long.)
+- Show the video Wash Your Hands by the Centers for Disease Control and Prevention.
+(The 30 seconds long.)